patterns-ai-core/ecommerce-ai-assistant-demo/README.md

 Follow them in this exact sequential (non-parallel) order:

 Step 1.
 Lookup the order
 Step 2.
-Calculate total amount
+Refund the payment
 Step 3.
-Refund the payment
-Step 4.
 Mark the order as refunded
 ```

 10. Rerun the Return Order event: